-The cost of living in Poland is among the most affordable in the European Union (EU), alongside Romania, Hungary and Bulgaria.
-In the 2023 Mercer Cost of Living Survey, Warsaw, Poland's most expensive city, was ranked 170th out of 227 cities.
+The cost of living in Poland is among the most affordable in the European Union, alongside countries like Romania, Hungary, and Bulgaria.
+While Warsaw is Poland’s most expensive city, it remains significantly more budget-friendly than many major capitals in Western Europe, with prices typically around 60 percent of the EU average.

 Cost of accommodation in Poland

-The cost of accommodation in Poland varies, but apartments closest to the main square in any Polish city – big or small – will usually be the costliest.
-Expats who are willing to live a bit further out and manage a small commute will find better deals for apartments with larger living spaces.
+The cost of accommodation in Poland varies, but apartments closest to the main square in any Polish city – big or small – will usually be the priciest.
+If you’re willing to live a bit further out and commute to work, you’ll get more for your money, especially in terms of apartment space.

 Cost of transport in Poland

-Poland's central location and the prevalence of low-cost air travel make it easy and affordable to explore the rest of Europe while living in Poland.
-Airports can be found in all the major Polish cities.
+Poland’s central location within Europe and the prevalence of low-cost air travel make it easy and affordable to explore the continent while living here.
+Airports can be found in all the major Polish cities, and train services like the Warszawa/Gdynia-Berlin-Express provide direct connections to neighbouring countries.

 Cost of groceries in Poland

-Shopping for groceries in Poland can be a refreshing change for expats, as the prices are often substantially lower than in Western Europe, the US or Australia.
-Local markets, filled with fresh produce, are especially cost-effective.
+Shopping for groceries in Poland can be a refreshing change, as the prices are often substantially lower than in Western Europe, the US or Australia.
+Local markets, filled with fresh produce, are especially budget-friendly and typically offer better quality seasonal fruits and vegetables than supermarkets.

 Cost of entertainment and eating out in Poland